Flops and Hilbert schemes of space curve singularities: Introduction

 \subsection{Acknowledgments}

 The paper was finalized during a research visit of the third-named author at Kavli IPMU, the University of Tokyo.
 He thanks the institution for providing an exceptional research environment.
 We would like to thank Yan Soibelman for very helpful discussions and Michael Wemyss for very stimulating discussions about contraction algebras and Reid's width, and for bringing to our attention the paper \cite{Spherical_twists}: it was our starting point to prove Theorem~\ref{thm:filtration}.
+We also thank the anonymous referee for their insightful comments and feedback, which significantly improved the presentation of this paper.

+The paper was finalized during a research visit of the third-named author at Kavli IPMU, the University of Tokyo.
+He thanks the institution for providing an exceptional research environment.
+Moreover, he would like to thank Andrei Neguţ for very helpful discussions, which took place under the MIT-UNIPI Project (XI call).
+Finally, he acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
+He is a member of GNSAGA of INDAM.